How to Sanitize RV Freshwater Tank & Lines (7 Easy Steps)

 Maintaining a clean RV fresh water tank is important for both the longevity of your RV’s systems and your own health and safety.
 Here are some tips:

 2. Use Clean Water Sources: Whenever possible, fill your tank with water from a trusted source.
 Water quality can vary greatly from place to place, so be mindful of where you’re sourcing your water.
+Unfortunately, it’s impossible to know for sure if the city water supply at an RV Park, campground, or any public place provides safe water without testing it.
+This is why I always use a water filter, which is the next tip.

 3. Use a Water Filter: Filtering the water that you put into your tank will help remove impurities and improve the taste of the water.